 By the start of sophomore year he measured to the proportions of a competitive player.
 The country-boy paunch was gone and in its place rope tight fibers of a man ready to push and pull a hundred other men just like him.
 Toe to toe, helmet to helmet, doggedly loyal to the play until the whistle signal stopped the action like a cry of surrender from the enemy general.
 Football is the nearest resemblance to a series of ancient battle maneuvers as we may see in modern life and he was as ready as he had ever been.
 He cut the sleeves off his t-shirts.

 While he ran with other football players, linemen mostly, and I ran with my fraternity brothers, we remained good friends.
-We met up for battles of video games, fast food dinners; he showed me out to squat with more than an empty barbell.
+We met up for battles of video games, fast food dinners; he showed me how to squat with more than an empty barbell.
 I showed him how to shotgun a can of light domestic beer.
 When he found the time to get out of the gym and into a bar, he joined me.

 On a Wednesday in March, we went to the quarter beer night dump of a bar to get a head-start on the forthcoming week of Spring Break.
 He was in a celebratory mood, as he finally found time to revel in the finish to the season as the starting left tackle.
 He was garnering professional buzz.
 People he’d never met were telling him what he needed to do with his future and greeting him with envelopes; which he politely declined.
 He met a local steakhouse owner, who told him that he could he eat for free anytime he wanted if he simply explained to the manager that the steak was over-cooked.
 “Steaks get over-cooked.
 It happens.
 And it has for about thirty years.”
 The Titan did not decline his offer.
 He ate steak dinners once a week.